marcopagliarulo/Bodiless-JS/packages/vital-carousel/doc/README.md

 # things to fix
-Navigation buttons only show on desktop.
+card slides should show 1 on mobile and 3 on desktop.

 # bugs
 1) In editor mode, when I click on move (either awy) I only get to first & last slide and not any in between.